MIT-SPARK/Spark-DSG/README.md

 cd /path/to/environment
 python3 -m venv dsg  # or some other environment name

-# you may also want to upgrade pip on 18.04, though it shouldn't be necessary
+# you may also want to upgrade pip, though it shouldn't be necessary
 # source dsg/bin/activate
 # pip install --upgrade pip
 ```